La Crosse, Kansas – Barbed Wire Capitol of the World

 Several buildings were erected in 1877, including the first school, a church known as The La Crosse Meeting of The Society of Friends (later the United Brethren Church).
 The first general store was Joseph & Parker.
 E.F.
 Brown became the first postmaster on April 23, 1877, and other early settlers included P.C.
 Dixon, S. W. Taylor, O. C. Prescott, and M. Burge.

-County offices were houses in the second story of a stone building on the west side of Main Street and the court in a small frame building next door.
-But a courthouse would not be built until the wrangling between La Crosse and Rush Center was finally over in 1888.
-The courthouse continues to stand today, now listed on the National Register of Historic Buildings.
+County offices were housed in the second story of a stone building on the west side of Main Street, and the court was in a small frame building next door.
+But a courthouse would not be built until the wrangling between La Crosse and Rush Center ended in 1888.
+The courthouse remains today, now listed on the National Register of Historic Buildings.

-La Crosse began to grow as the official county seat, developing into a prosperous shipping point and supply point and farming community.
-Wheat, livestock, poultry, and dairy products were the main agricultural economy.
-Later Oil and gas wells became important economic factors.
+La Crosse began to grow as the official county seat, developing into a prosperous shipping point, supply point, and farming community.
+The leading agricultural economy was wheat, livestock, poultry, and dairy products.
+Later, oil and gas wells became important economic factors.

-By 1910 there were about 100 business establishments, including two banks, three hotels, two-grain elevators, a foundry and machine shop, two weekly newspapers — the Chieftain and the Republican, an Opera House, and telegraph and express offices.
-The city was lit with electricity for some 800 residents of the time.
+By 1910, there were about 100 business establishments, including two banks, three hotels, two-grain elevators, a foundry and machine shop, two weekly newspapers—the Chieftain and the Republican—an Opera House, and telegraph and express offices.
+The city had electricity for some 800 residents at the time.

 One of the county’s only towns to grow through the 20th century, La Crosse now supports a population of almost 1,300 people.
 It celebrates its heritage at four museums.

-The Kansas Barbed Wire Museum is devoted solely to the history and legend of this part of American history, often referred to as the “Devil’s Rope.”
-On exhibit are over 2000 barbed wire varieties, including samples manufactured between the years 1870 and 1890.
-Hundreds of antique fencing tools illustrate the inventiveness of pioneers. the City of La Crosse hosts the Annual Barbed Wire Convention and the Barbed Wire Swap Meet each May.
+The Kansas Barbed Wire Museum is devoted solely to the history and legend of this part of American history, often called the “Devil’s Rope.”
+On exhibit are over 2000 barbed wire varieties, including samples manufactured between 1870 and 1890.
+Hundreds of antique fencing tools illustrate the inventiveness of pioneers.
+The City of La Crosse hosts the Annual Barbed Wire Convention and the Barbed Wire Swap Meet each May.

 The La Crosse Museums are open seasonally between May and September but can be seen by appointment at other times throughout the year.